pb111/XGBoost-Classification-Project/README.md

 ## 2. XGBoost algorithm intuition

 XGBoost (Extreme Gradient Boosting) belongs to a family of boosting algorithms.
 It uses the gradient boosting (GBM) framework at its core.
 So, first of all we should know about gradient boosting.

-### Gradient boosting
+**Gradient boosting**

 Gradient boosting is a supervised machine learning algorithm, which tries to predict a target variable by combining the estimates of a set of simpler, weaker models.
+In boosting, the trees are built in a sequential manner such that each subsequent tree aims to reduce the errors of the previous tree.
+The misclassified labels are given higher weights.
+Each tree learns from its predecessors and tries to reduce the residual errors.
+So, the tree next in sequence will learn from the previous tree residuals.

+**XGBoost**

+In XGBoost, we try to fit a model on the gradient of the loss function generated from the previous step.
+So, in XGBoost we modified our gradient boosting algorithm so that it works with any differentiable loss function.

 ===============================================================================